Add this to your Cargo.toml

 Rust

-match scrapeResult {
+match scrape_result {

-Ok(data) => println!("Scrape Result:\n{}", data),
+Ok(data) => println!("Scrape Result:\n{}", data.markdown.unwrap()),

 Err(e) => eprintln!("Map failed: {}", e),